wragge/srnsw-indexes/README.md

 Thanks to the SRNSW staff and volunteers for preparing all this most excellent data.

+SRNSW content in copyright is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) licence](http://creativecommons.org/licenses/by/4.0/).
+See their [copyright page](https://www.records.nsw.gov.au/about-state-records/copyright-policy) for more information.

 ## Harvested indexes

 **Currently: 59 indexes harvested with 1,413,708 rows of data.**